improvedk/improve.dk/source/_posts/live-blogging-from-the-2011-pass-summit-day-2-keynote/live-blogging-from-the-2011-pass-summit-day-2-keynote.md

 **[9:25]  **Semantic search being demoed on stage by Michael Rys.
 Semantic search is basically an addition on top of FTS adding more language specific semantic improvements.

 **[9:28]  **Next topic – Optimized Productivity – Juneau / SQL Server Data Tools reference.
 Shipped with SQL Server 2012.
-Unified across DB & BI, meaning no more SSMS/BI, just one “studio”.
+Unified across DB & BI, meaning no more SSMS/BI, just one "studio".
 Deployment & targeting freedom – just like .NET dev, we can target a certain platform and be limited to just hte options available.
 Talking contained databases.

 **[9:29]  **Last topic – Scale on Demand.
 AlwaysON, deployment across public & private – hybrid cloud/private reference?
 Elastic scale = cloud reference, spin up many instances.
 It's not vertical scaling, this is sharding through SQL Azure.

 **[9:31]  **Nicholas Dritsas on stage demoing deployment through SSMS 2012 / SQL Server Data Tools.
-“And I know how to get a big applause – Zoomit” – keynote speakers seem to be catching up on the zoomit hype.
+"And I know how to get a big applause – Zoomit" – keynote speakers seem to be catching up on the zoomit hype.
 Thank god!

 **[9:33]  **Speakers referencing zoomit means they're checking the tweets realtime – excellent.

 **[9:34]  **This is cool – SSMS being used to manage both local and Azure databases.
 You can now manage Azure without defaulting to the online web based management portal.
-This will make it much easier to achieve the “hybrid” approach of having both on-premise and cloud based databases.
+This will make it much easier to achieve the "hybrid" approach of having both on-premise and cloud based databases.

 **[9:35]  **Now demoing how to do SQL Azure backups to Windows Azure.
 Lovely, and about time.
 Why wasn't this here from the start?